doubleailes/girolle/README.md

 ## How to use it

-The core concept is to remove the pain of the queue creation and reply, and to use an abstract type `serde_json::Value` to manipulate a serializable data.
+The core concept is to remove the pain of the queue creation and reply by mokcing the **Nameko** architecture, and to use an abstract type `serde_json::Value` to manipulate a serializable data.

-It needed to extract the data from the a `Vec<&Value>` like this
+if you do not use the macro `#[girolle]` you need to create a function that extract the data from the a `Vec<&Value>` like this:

 ```rust
 fn fibonacci_reccursive(s: Vec<&Value>) -> Result<Value> {